decentraland/old-documentation/_posts/development-guide/2018-01-09-external-3d-models.md

 3D models are imported into decentraland in glTF format.
 There are a number of supported features that these models can include.
 This section goes over ways to make them compatible with Decentraland and best practices.

-See [Scene content guide]({{ site.baseurl }}{% post_url /development-guide/2018-01-21-scene-content %}) for information on how you can configure a 3D model in a Decentraland scene to set its position, scale, activate its animations, etc.
+See [Set entity position]({{ site.baseurl }}{% post_url /development-guide/2018-01-12-entity-positioning %}) for information on how you can configure a 3D model in a Decentraland scene to set its position, scale, etc.

 Keep in mind that all models, their shaders and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %}).